Asbjoedt/digital-preservation-dictionary/Dictionary.md

 ### 2.3.
 Contributions

-All contributions will be reviewed by OPF or a reviewer designated by the OPF, before they may be added to the dictionary.
+All contributions will be reviewed, before they may be added to the dictionary.

 If the contributor does not accept the proposed changes by the reviewer, OPF reserve the right to reject the contribution.

 ### 2.4.
 Licence

 The dictionary is released under Creative Commons Attribution-ShareAlike 4.0 International Public Licence.
-You are not free to release any derivatives which uses the Open Preservation Foundation name or branding.
-The rights to the Open Preservation Foundation name and branding belongs to the Open Preservation Foundation.

 ## 3. Words